 - information on the relationship with employees and other stakeholders.

 For the complete overview of the OECD Guidelines, see the National Contact Point for the OECD Guidelines.

 The Global Reporting Initiative (GRI) is an independent institute that has general guidelines on sustainability reporting.
 Your business can use these guidelines to communicate the success of your business based on sustainability reporting.
 GRI offers a handbook to help small and medium-sized enterprises (SMEs) apply the GRI guidelines.

 The Transparency Benchmark is a yearly survey of the content and quality of CSR reported by Dutch companies.
 The Transparency Benchmark does not issue an opinion on social performance.
 So, a high score for the Transparency Benchmark does not mean that a company no longer faces any social problems.
 Instead, the score shows how transparent a business is in CSR communication.

 The criteria of the Transparency Benchmark correspond to those of the Global Reporting Initiative, the Integrated Reporting Council, the OECD Guidelines and EU Directive 2014/95/EU on the disclosure of non-financial and diversity information.

 Zero score for the Transparency Benchmark

-If a company has received a zero score (no CSR reporting) for the Transparency Benchmark and wishes to take part in an economic mission with a minister, the government will enter into discussions with the company.
+If a company has received a zero score (no CSR reporting) for the Transparency Benchmark and wants to take part in an economic mission with a minister, the government will discuss this matter with the company.